0n0w1c/EntangledBelts/readme.md

 Entangled belts are crafted from underground belts and revert when mined.

-Startup option to enable the "No Long-handed Inserter Challenge".
+Startup option to enable the *No Long-handed Inserter Challenge*.
 Safe to enable and disable at anytime, does not destroy existing inserters.

 Compatible with most mods that modify or add underground belts.